 The artwork was officially unveiled on Friday 28th November as part of Scottish Book week 2014, with four other artworks across Scotland unveiled in the preceding four days.
 The launch event began with the first flag being flown.
 Locals were treated to coffee and cake, and children were invited for colouring in, singing, storytelling and other activities.

 Hand drawn map with digital colour.
-Commissioned by Community Renewal for the Govanhill People's History Project for a website, accompanying leaflet and listening trail in the area.
+Commissioned by Community Renewal for the Govanhill People's History Project for their website, accompanying leaflet and listening trail in the area.
 Showcases many of the well known sights of Glasgow's Govanhill, but also ties into oral history collected from local residents.
-Leaflet available for free at local libraries and community centres, as well as online.

 MEMORIES OF TRANSFORMATION